 Warner Bros. has dropped the full trailer for The Curse of La Llorona online, following the teaser trailer's release last October.
 Chaves' thriller is one of a handful of buzzed-about horror movies set to make their world premiere at SXSW 2019 in March, along with Paramount Pictures' Pet Sematary remake and Us, which is Jordan Peele's Blumhouse-produced followup to his Oscar-winning hit Get Out.
 You can watch the new trailer for The Curse of La Llorona below.

 The new trailer for Curse of La Llorona lays out the basics of the film's plot, which was written by relative newcomers Mikki Daughtry and Tobias Iaconis (who also wrote March's Five Feet Apart adaptation).
 Set in the '70s, Curse of La Llorona revolves around a social worker (Linda Cardellini) whose children are targeted by the infamous specter known as La Llorona, after she ignores a warning from a troubled mother who knows all too well how real "The Weeping Woman" truly is.
-The official trailer further spotlights Tony Amendola (The Mask of Zorro, Stargate SG-1) as Father Perez, a disillusioned priest who tries to help Cardellini's character protect her kids after La Llorona adds them to her list of children-to-drown.
+The official trailer further spotlights Tony Amendola (The Mask of Zorro, Stargate SG-1), who costars as a disillusioned priest that tries to help Cardellini's character protect her kids after La Llorona adds them to her list of children-to-drown.

 Like the teaser, The Curse of La Llorona trailer is heavy on jump scares and spooky atmosphere, above all else.
 The movie continues to feel like a secret Conjuring film for the same reason - to mention nothing of Wan's involvement as producer and Chaves' commitment to Conjuring 3.
 Considering it has most of the same ingredients that made the original Conjuring a success, there's a reasonable chance the film will become another low-budget horror hit for WB, if not the beginning of a new franchise altogether.
 We'll have a better idea if that's even possible after The Curse of La Llorona screens at SXSW in about a month or so.